WBT - FAQ

 What are the Success Rates of Those Who Attend?

+How does the WBT stack up?
 According to the Center for Venture Research, venture capital firms regularly receive hundreds of business plans each month.
 From among these, it is not unusual for a VC firm to actually fund only 0.25% — 0.5%.
 When compared to industry norms the track record of the WBT and the success of WBT presenters is significant.
-To learn more about WBT Past Presenters visit, Presenter Update

 How do I become a sponsor?